 Rick Vetter, retired U.S. FWS and U.S. Forest Service Biologist, leads this fascinating discussion about Golden Eagles: the largest, fastest, nimblest raptor in North America and most widely distributed eagle in the world.
 Participants will drive themselves, meet in the field, observe a large nest (hopefully with nesting birds!) and share conversation with Rick.
 Bring binoculars or scopes, and something to sit on if you’d like!
 CARAVAN TOUR (We lead, you drive).

-$30 / vehicle, Friday, April 12, 2 to 5 p.m.
+$30 / vehicle, Friday, April 11, 2 to 5 p.m. | Spots available for 10 vehicles

 BIRDING THE HOT SPOTS TOUR – SOUTH

 If you are new to the area or just want someone else to do the driving and take you to all the “hot spots,” this is the tour for you!
 Guides will answer all of your birding questions and provide insight into the habitat needs of many of our spring migratory birds.
 Don’t miss out on this opportunity to quiz an expert and discover the best birding around!
 Family friendly.
 On Friday, this tour will be around Burns and to the NORTH.
 On Saturday, this tour will be around Burns and to the SOUTH.
 A different experience each day!
 (One to the north and one south on Sunday.)
-Led by retired (or almost retired!)
-BLM biologists Matt Obradovich and Rick Hall.
+Led by retired BLM biologists Matt Obradovich and Rick Hall.
 Each has over 30 years of experience in natural resources, birding, and conservation.
 VAN-GUIDED (you ride with us).

-$45 / person, Saturday, April 13, 7 to 10 a.m. and 11 a.m. to 2 p.m. | Sunday, April 14, 7 to 10 a.m.
+$45 / person, Saturday, April 12, 7 to 10 a.m. and 11 a.m. to 2 p.m. | Sunday, April 13, 7 to 10 a.m. | 9 spots available per tour

 WORKING RANCH TOUR